-00:50:37:22 - 00:50:42:10 GUEST I mean, I'm one.
-You has transferred from real estates.
+I mean, I'm one who has transferred from real estates.
 I totally agree.

 Wow.
-Outside of real estate.
+Outside of real estate?
 Yeah.
 How do you go from outside of real estate into real estate?
 Yeah, if you are.

-00:50:48:00 - 00:50:50:13 GUEST If I'm looking for a real estate person.
+If I'm looking for a real estate person.
 Yeah.
-Like, how do.
+Like how do.